The Best Restaurants in Montclair

 One of Montclair’s most popular meeting places, and for good reason.
 The built-from-scratch interior could be the set of a luncheonette from a 1940s Hollywood movie.
 The menu is basically all the American favorites people love to eat.
 The prices are reasonable, and there’s outdoor seating in warm weather.
 BYO.

-28 Church St, 973-744-9263
+28 Church Street; 973-744-9263

 Red Eye Cafe

 One of the better breakfast/lunch/brunch spots in town, Red Eye aces the staples and also offers such rewarding mashups as coconut grits (a bowl of grits mixed with shredded chorizo and toasted coconut, topped with two fried eggs).
-Brunch includes enticing twists like Hong Kong waffles, made with a custard base and tapioca flour for a firmer, denser texture.
+Brunch includes enticing twists on classic dishes, like Hong Kong waffles, made with a custard base and tapioca flour for a firmer, denser texture.
 BYO.

-94 Walnut St, 973-509-3663
+94 Walnut Street; 973-509-3663

 Samba

-7 Park Street, 973-744-6764
+7 Park Street; 973-744-6764

-32 Church Street, 973-744-3300
+32 Church Street; 973-867-8387

 SLA Thai

-596 V alley Road, 973-509-0111
+596 V alley Road; 973-509-0111

 Turtle + the Wolf